AmanKaushik77/COSC421Project/README.md

 - Can the network reveal clusters of diseases that are frequently confounded and contain symptomatic overlap?

+- Why is PageRank important for understanding symptom importance in the network?

+- How does the relationship between diseases and symptoms in the network reveal patterns of co-occurrence and diagnostic challenges?

 **Data Collection:**

 We plan to use publicly available datasets from Kaggle that focus on neurological disorders, symptoms, and possibly patient demographics.